 About Jack Shaw

 Jack Shaw is the senior lifestyle writer at Modded with special interest in navigating the ins and outs of interpersonal relationships and emotional health.
 You'll likely find him playing with his dog or exploring nature with his family in his free time.
+Feel free to reach out to him via LinkedIn.

 Leave a Reply